The last will and testament

 - You move to a different state where the laws may differ.

-- You must be at least 18 years old and of sound mind — called testamentary capacity; the age limit in certain states is lower if you’re legally married.
+- Testamentary capacity means that you are at least 18 years old and of sound mind; the age limit in certain states is lower if you’re legally married.

 - Depending on the state you live in, your will should be either typed or handwritten.